Winning or having a chance to win

 - A player’s condition and fitness: See our Conditioning Block on the pyramid

 - A player’s understanding (or lack thereof) of his/her position on the team.
-His/her role (and acceptance of that role) as defined by the coach
+His/her role (and acceptance of that role) is defined by the coach

 Serial Skills are a group of discrete skills strung together to make a new and complex movement. i.e. the sequence of skills required to shoot a basketball under pressure.
-(Foot skills, proper ball position, extension, rotation)
+(Foot skills, proper ball position, extension, rotation, jumping ability)

 Many players that we work with have good to very good skills, and we assist them in sharpening these skills.
 But players who want to win regularly (or even have a CHANCE to win-this is the top of the Pyramid of Skill) must master to the best of their ability the 3 components listed above.

 There are no tricks.
 There are no shortcuts, And the headwinds are really strong in youth and High School basketball.
-Obstacles to competitive growth abound.
-(Travel, emphasis on winning versus skill development, overly involved parents, poorly prepared programs, etc) At Basics, we remove many of these obstacles.
-We challenge the players to UNDERSTAND the skills and then we give them a huge number of repetitions of these DISCRETE SKILLS as they hopefully begin to master their new SERIAL SKILLS.
+Obstacles to competitive growth are everywhere.
+(Travel, emphasis on winning versus skill development, overly involved parents, poorly prepared programs, confusing ACTIVITY with ACHIEVEMENT–they are NOT related) At Basics, we remove many of these obstacles.
+We challenge the players to UNDERSTAND the skills and then we give them a large number of repetitions of these DISCRETE SKILLS as they hopefully begin to master their new SERIAL SKILLS.